ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Part 2: Install and authorize the EDM Upload agent

-When you install and authorize the EDM Upload Agent, you should  should have o	Read access to the file with Lookup data (csv). o	Write access to location for storing hashed data. o	Access to Microsoft Azure Service and ability to write to Azure Storage Blob.  <<Could we add more specific pointers here?>>
+During this phase, you'll set up a dedicated user account for Office 365, download and install the EDM Upload Agent, and authorize the tool.

 1. Set up a user account with minimal permissions for the EDM Upload Agent.
 (See [Add users to Office 365](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide).)
 The user account you create should have: